Part 1 J.D. Program

 Academic Credit for Journal Participation

-Students selected for the Georgia Law Review, the Georgia Journal of International & Comparative Law, or the Journal of Intellectual Property Law may be awarded two nonletter-graded credit hours upon satisfaction of editorial board responsibilities as determined by each journal board, in consultation with its adviser(s).
+Students selected for the Georgia Law Review, the Georgia Journal of International & Comparative Law, the Journal of Intellectual Property Law, or the Georgia Criminal Law Review may be awarded two nonletter-graded credit hours upon satisfaction of editorial board responsibilities as determined by each journal board, in consultation with its adviser(s).
 All credit-granting decisions are subject to final approval by the faculty journal adviser(s).

 Academic Credit for Advocacy Competition